 - Aubigne-sur-Layon - ville fleurie 4* (29km)

-Market days in Angers: Regular market(s) are held in Angers each Wednesday & Thursday & Sunday & Saturday.
+Market days: Regular market(s) are held in Angers each Wednesday & Thursday & Sunday & Saturday.
 (Markets are held in the morning unless stated.)

 The French version of this page is at Angers (Francais)